Closed rhinoplasty incisions are strategically placed inside the nose and extend from the lateral aspect of the internal nares to the central septum.

 This incision is ideal as it is completely hidden from the external view and it allows for visualization of the entire nose except for the tip.
-The only disadvantage of this incision is that is does not allow for visualization and alteration of the nasal tip.
+The only disadvantage of this incision is that does not allow for visualization and alteration of the nasal tip.

-It is also advantageous in that it is not visible to the external eye.
+Closed rhinoplasty incision is also advantageous in that it is not visible to the external eye.
 Finally, the closed rhinoplasty incision is quick to make and repair and thus minimizes operative times.

 If you are interested in closed rhinoplasty and more information about closed rhinoplasty incision, we encourage you to make a consultation with Dr. Mowlavi so that he can share with you exactly where this incision is placed.